MreeP/Max7219/README.md

 # Raspberry PI MAX7219 Words Display

-Code that manages Max7219 8x8 led module.
+Code that allow you to display words on Max7219 8x8 led module.

 ## Prerequisites